openbmc/openbmc/poky/documentation/dev-manual/layers.rst

       LAYERVERSION_yoctobsp = "4"
       LAYERSERIES_COMPAT_yoctobsp = "dunfell"

-   Following is an explanation of the layer configuration file:
+   Here is an explanation of the layer configuration file:

    -  :term:`BBPATH`: Adds the layer's
       root directory to BitBake's search path.
 Through the use of the